Exabyte-io/documentation/docs/rest-api/endpoints/materials-bank.md

-## Materials-bank
+# Materials-bank

-Materials-bank is central storage of the materials and their calculated characteristics.
-We keep bank items unique based on descriptive properties. `materials-bank` endpoint is accessible at [https://platform.exabyte.io/api/v1/materials-bank](https://platform.exabyte.io/api/v1/materials-bank).
+`materials-bank` endpoint is accessible at [https://platform.exabyte.io/api/v1/materials-bank](https://platform.exabyte.io/api/v1/materials-bank).
 The following actions are supported on `materials-bank` endpoint:

 !!! tip "REST API Test Framework"
     Please visit our [REST API Test Framework](https://docs.exabyte.io/api/#!/Materials_Bank/get_materials_bank) to test the queries in this page and see the results.
 Resuls are not shwown here for simiplicity.

-### List
+## List/Get

 `GET` HTTP method is used to retrieve a list of materials-bank items.